apify/apify-docs/sources/platform/actors/running/index.md

 ## Run your first Apify Actor

-Before you can run an Actor, you have to either choose one of the existing ones from the [Apify Store](https://apify.com/store) or [build your own](./development).
+Before you can run an Actor, you have to either choose one of the existing ones from [Apify Store](https://apify.com/store) or [build your own](./development).
 To get started, we recommend trying out an Actor from the [Store](https://apify.com/store).
 Once you have chosen an Actor, you can start it in a number of ways.

 > **You will need an Apify account to complete this tutorial.
 If you don't have one, [complete the sign-up process](https://console.apify.com/sign-up) first.
 Don't worry about the price - it's free.**

 ### 1. Choose your actor

-After you sign-in to Apify Console, navigate to the [Apify Store](https://console.apify.com/store).
+After you sign-in to Apify Console, navigate to [Apify Store](https://console.apify.com/store).
 We'll pick the [Google Maps Scraper](https://console.apify.com/actors/nwua9Gu5YrADL7ZDj#/information/latest/readme):

 ![Apify Store](./images/store-google-maps-scraper.png)